himynameisoleg/himynameisoleg-gatsby/src/content/JavaScript Closures.md

 console.log(shoppingCart.totalItems) // undefined
 ```

-Notice that by creating a closure using a self-invoking function are able to have private variable and methods.
-This pattern is also referred to as a Module which keeps the **evil** global variables as bay.
+Notice that by creating a closure using a self-invoking function, we are able to have private variable and methods.
+This pattern is also referred to as a Module which keeps all those **pesky** global variables as bay.